How Do We Calculate Salary Score?

 Step One: Give each bachelor's program at a specific university a Salary Score

 Let's say Your College offers 16 different bachelor’s programs.
 We start by calculating a Salary Score for each of these programs.
 For example, if graduates of the economics program at Your College have a median alumni salary of $68,000 per year, we compare this to the average salary for all economics programs in the College Scorecard database, which is $48,000 per year.
-We then give the economics program at Your College a score on a scale of 0-100 to represent how high the salary is for economics majors at this school compared to the average.
+We then give the economics program at Your College a score on a scale of 0-100 to represent how high the salary is for economics majors at this school compared to economics majors from other colleges.
 In this case, the Salary Score would be 95, which would make it one of the top schools for economics alumni salaries.

 We repeat this process for every program with available data at a school, comparing alumni salaries for each program to the average for all alumni in the same field of study to get a picture of how the college's alumni generally fare in their first year out of college.
 We compare alumni salaries for the nursing program to the average for all nursing programs, and computer science program salaries to the average for all computer science graduates, and so on.